Are you aware of any trusted source of well-known signature of interference or noise detected in spectrum analyzers?

-Totally as an aside, I don't know whether Phillips sells a compatible product, but as a Ham Radio operator I have found their equipment to be superior to all other lighting gear from an RFI perspective.
+Totally as an aside, I don't know whether Phillips sells a compatible product, but as a Ham Radio operator I have found their lighting equipment to be SUPERIOR to all other lighting gear from an RFI perspective.
 They even sell MilSpec rated lights if you have a truly sensitive environment.

 I hope you can come to an equitable solution to this problem.

 Note that no FCC classification is specified for the device.
 Specifically nothing directly mentions FCC Classes B or E. I only install FCC Class B devices.